terben/Python-cheat-sheets/README.md

   `astroquery.vizier` module.

 - Identification and analysis of astronomical sources ala `SExtractor`: We show how to identify and to analyse objects in optical astronomical images.
 We present efficient and easy-to-use methods from the powerful `scipy.ndimage` module.

+- Graphics for publications with `matplotlib`: We present a method to create homogeneous and aesthetic graphics for scientific publications.